 TechRadar’s take: A 5.99-inch screen would make sense in order to help the Nokia 9 stand out from the 5.5-inch Nokia 8 Sirocco, and an in-screen scanner is a distinct possibility too.

 Nokia 9 design

-One source claims the Nokia 9 will have an all-metal body, while another says to expect it to be IP68 certified, which would make it dust proof and water resistant to 1.5 meters deep for up to 30 minutes.
+However, one (much older) source claims the Nokia 9 will have an all-metal body, while another says to expect it to be IP68 certified, which would make it dust proof and water resistant to 1.5 meters deep for up to 30 minutes.

 Nokia 9 camera

-- A dual-lens 22MP Carl Zeiss camera
+- A penta-lens camera

-- A 12MP front-facing camera
+- A dual-lens front-facing camera